manish-182/Danny-s-Diner---Case-Study1/README.md

 ----------------------
 #### 8. What is the total items and amount spent for each member before they became a member?

+	--Table with items purchased and amount spent before they become member.

 ```sql
 	WITH nmp AS (
 		SELECT s.customer_id, order_date, join_date, product_name, price